Capturing the dynamical repertoire of single neurons with generalized linear models: GLMs capture a wide array of complex dynamical behaviors

-For this stimulus, the intensity rises very quickly once $\vh$ decays, which occurs approximately 50 ms after the previous spike.
+For this stimulus, the intensity rises very quickly once $\vec h$ decays, which occurs approximately 50 ms after the previous spike.
 Note that the output of the stimulus filter is identical on each trial, whereas the the output of the post-spike filter varies from trial to trial because of variability in the exact timing of spikes.
 However, because the rising phase of the conditional intensity is so rapid, spiking is virtually certain within a small time window sitting at a fixed latency after the previous spike time.
-The combination of strong excitatory drive from the stimulus filter and strong suppressive drive from the post-spike filter produces precisely timed spikes across trials, allowing the GLM to closely match the deterministic firing pattern of the Izhikevich neuron (\figref{rs}G).
+The combination of strong excitatory drive from the stimulus filter and strong suppressive drive from the post-spike filter produces precisely timed spikes across trials, allowing the GLM to closely match the deterministic firing pattern of the Izhikevich neuron (Figure~\ref{fig:rs}G).

-\subsubsection{Bursting}
+\subsection{Bursting}

 We next examined multi-spike bursting, a more complex temporal response pattern that requires dependencies beyond the most recent interspike interval.

-Once again, we simulated responses from an Izhikevich neuron tuned to exhibit tonic bursting (\figref{tb}A-B) and used the resulting data to fit GLM parameters (\figref{tb}C-D).
-The estimated stimulus filter $\vk$ is biphasic with a larger positive than negative lobe, which drives rapid spiking at stimulus onset and generates sustained drive during an elevated stimulus (\figref{tb}E, blue trace).
-The post-spike filter $\vh$ has an immediate negative component that creates a relative refractory period after each spike, and an even more negative mode after a latency of $\approx$40 ms; the accumulation of these negative components over multiple spikes gives rise to a sustained suppression of activity between bursts.
+Once again, we simulated responses from an Izhikevich neuron tuned to exhibit tonic bursting (Figure~\ref{fig:tb}A-B) and used the resulting data to fit GLM parameters (Figure~\ref{fig:tb}C-D).
+The estimated stimulus filter $\vec k$ is biphasic with a larger positive than negative lobe, which drives rapid spiking at stimulus onset and generates sustained drive during an elevated stimulus (Figure~\ref{fig:tb}E, blue trace).
+The post-spike filter $\vec h$ has an immediate negative component that creates a relative refractory period after each spike, and an even more negative mode after a latency of $\approx$40 ms; the accumulation of these negative components over multiple spikes gives rise to a sustained suppression of activity between bursts.